carlmylo/rpcs3guidetesting/instruments/misc/drums.md

 # Drums

-* If you're using PS3 (Guitar Hero), Wii, or Xbox 360 drum controllers, set the "Handlers" option to "MMJoyStick."
+* If you're using PS3 (Guitar Hero), Wii, or Xbox 360 drum based controllers, set the "Handlers" option to "MMJoyStick."
 * If you're using a Xbox 360 MIDI Pro Adapter for drums, set the "Handlers" option to "XInput."

 Make sure you **set "Device Class" to "Drum".**